bowen-bao/Concurrent-Flight-Search/README.md

 **$ go run flights.go num_threads maps.txt queries.txt**

-where num_threads is number of threads; no input indicates sequential version
+* num_threads = number of threads; no input indicates sequential version

-maps.txt = file with available flights and their prices
+* maps.txt = file with available flights and their prices

-queries.txt = file with customer requests indicating source and destination
+* queries.txt = file with customer requests indicating source and destination

 The corresponding datasets are: